In what ways are you growing?

 God wants us to grow.
 He wants us to grow physically, intellectually, and also spiritually.
 Peter calls it “growing in the grace.”
 Here’s how he says it to his readers in his second letter:

 2 Peter 3:18.
 But grow in the grace and knowledge of our Lord and Savior Jesus Christ.
 To him be the glory both now and to the day of eternity.
 Amen.

 We know that you’re growing in shoe size and in reading ability, but are you also growing in the grace and knowledge of Jesus?
 I hope so.

 But how do we know if we are growing in the grace of Jesus?
 Growing in height is obvious, and growth in school is measured by our grades.
 But how do you measure growth in grace?

 First, are you able to admit that you need God’s help more and more?
-Can you admit that you need grace from God all the time?
 If you can more easily admit that you depend on Jesus, then you are growing in his grace.

 Also, are you showing grace to others more easily.
 Are you kinder?
 Nicer?
 Do you share more?
 Do you say encouraging things to others?
-Are you more helpful this year than you were last year, If you see yourself showing more grace to others, then you are likely growing in the grace of Jesus.
+If you see yourself showing more grace to others, then you are likely growing in the grace of Jesus.

 This new year you will likely grow a lot.
 You’ll get taller, smarter, faster, and you’ll be able to do lots more things on your own.
 But don’t forget about growing in grace too.
 That’s the most important growing we can do.